Amet13/ODYSSEY/Documentation/DEVELOPMENT.md

 ## 🐞 Debugging & Troubleshooting

-- **Debug Window**: Essential for development, troubleshooting, and user support.
-Must never be deleted or removed from the application.
-Use it to monitor WebKit automation, diagnose issues, and provide logs for support.
+- **Debug Window**: Essential for development and support.
+Use it to monitor automation and diagnose issues.
-- **Logging**: All logs use `os.log` with emoji indicators for quick identification.
+- **Logs**: All logs use `os.log` with emoji indicators.
 Sensitive data is masked or marked as private.
 - **Console.app**: View logs by searching for `ODYSSEY` or `com.odyssey.app`.
 - **Error Handling**: All errors are logged with context and user-friendly messages are shown in the UI.
 - **LoadingStateManager**: Provides in-app banners and progress indicators for async operations and errors.